Amsterdam/register-slimme-apparaten-frontend/README.md

 - npm install

 ## Development
-- NODE_ENV=development npm start:dev
+- To run the frontend: ```npm start```
+- Your standard browser will then open a new tab at http://localhost:3001/
-- Open the server at http://localhost:3001/
+- By default the frontend uses the API hosted at https://acc.api.data.amsterdam.nl/iothings/
+- To change it, modify the apiDomainName and/or API_ROOT in shared/services/configuration/configuration

 ## Testing
-- NODE_ENV=development npm run test
+- npm test
+- A minimum test coverage is defined under coverageThreshold in package.json

 ## React boilerplate Documentation
+This application is build using React boilerplate, for more documentation:

 * [**The Hitchhikers Guide to `react-boilerplate`**](docs/general/introduction.md): An introduction for newcomers to this boilerplate.
 * [Overview](docs/general): A short overview of the included tools